nathanbaleeta/ureport_mobile/CONTRIBUTING.md

 In order to contribute as a developer you will need to have a basic understanding of [Dart](https://dart.dev/), [Flutter](https://flutter.dev/), [RapidPro](https://rapidpro.io/), [Firebase Cloud Messaging](https://pub.dev/packages/firebase_messaging), [Android Studio AVD Manager](https://developer.android.com/studio/run/managing-avds) and [Github](https://help.github.com/en/github).

+## Issue tracking

+ureport-mobile uses GitHub’s tracker called [Issues](https://github.com/unicef/ureport-mobile/issues) for easy collaboration among developers to keep track of tasks, enhancements, and bugs during software sprints.
+A typical issue looks like this:
+* A **title** and **description** describe what the issue is all about.
+* Color-coded labels help you categorize and filter your issues (just like labels in email).
+* A **milestone** acts like a container for issues.
+This is useful for associating a group of issues with specific features or time period (e.g. Weekly Sprint 9/9-9/20 or FCM 1.0.0).
+* One **assignee** is responsible for working on the issue at any given time.
+* **Comments** allow anyone with access to the repository to provide feedback.

 ## Setting up your development environment
 You will need a [text editor](https://flutter.dev/docs/get-started/install) and an [phone emulator.](https://developer.android.com/studio/run/managing-avds)